maxplanck-ie/snakepipes/docs/content/setting_up.rst

     conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes

 This way, the software used within snakePipes do not conflict with the software pre-installed on your terminal or in your python environment.

+.. note:: This might take a few minutes depending on the access to conda channels.

 Development installation
 ~~~~~~~~~~~~~~~~~~~~~~~~